 “More than 100 years ago, Frederick Law Olmsted conducted a study of how parks help property values.
 From 1856 to 1873 he tracked the value of property immediately adjacent to Central Park, in order to justify the $13 million spent on its creation.
 He found that over the 17-year period there was a $209 million increase in the value of the property impacted by the park.”
 From Planning.org

-Texas Children in Nature knows that parks go beyond dollars and cents, but the economic impact is deeply important.
+Texas Children in Nature (TCiN) knows that parks go beyond dollars and cents, but the economic impact is deeply important.
 When children and families spend time playing outdoors, they are healthier.
 The health of a community also has and economic value.
-When children are healthy, parents miss less work, which increases the productivity of businesses.
+When children are healthy the miss less school, which means parents miss less work, which increases the productivity of businesses.
 It also means fewer doctor bills and fewer insurance claims.
 All of which have value.

-TCiN also understands that children who spend more time outside or have access to nature do better in school.
-A recent study conducted by Texas Audubon shows the direct link between spending time in nature and higher test scores.
-Children also demonstrate better problem solving skills, more creativity and better cooperation.
+TCiN also understands that children who spend more time outside or have access to nature preform better in school.
+A recent study conducted by Audubon Texas shows the direct link between spending time in nature and higher test scores.
+Children also demonstrate better problem solving skills, more creativity and better cooperationwhen they spend more time learning and playing in nature.
 These are all qualities that aid in children achieving a successful and thriving future, and that businesses are calling for in the work force today.

-As the population of Texas continues to grow, the more reasons we can gather about why parks and green spaces are important will help make the case for purchasing more public lands.
-Texas currently only has about 3% public lands.
+As the population of Texas continues to grow it is important to strategically make the case for both the maintenance of our current parks and the addition of new ones.
+Texas currently has about 5% public lands.
 That is not much when you consider Texas also has 6 of the largest cities by population in the US.

 National Parks Economic Impact Study of Parks, Rivers and Trails